 Michaels Story told by Virginia Doyle, Social Worker

-My involvement with Michael, began on a February Monday morning at or about 8:30 a.m. when a 911 Operator in Glendale Police Department received an emergency call, "Hello, I am calling in to make a report on a couple staying in my motel.
+This is a true story of my involvement with Michael.
+All the names and places have been changed to protect innocents.
+It all began on a February Monday morning at or about 8:30 a.m. when a 911 Operator in Glendale Police Department received an emergency call, "Hello, I am calling in to make a report on a couple staying in my motel.
 I run a long term stay motel and had been getting lots of complaints from neighbors of Ned & Nancy.
 So this morning I went to Ned & Nancy’s apartment to discuss the complaints about the way they dispose of garbage.
 They have been improperly deposited garbage right outside their door.
 I had gone over and put out a garbage bin near their front door with latch but they continued to shove things outside the front door.
 The garbage is collecting insects and smells so I continue to receive complaints.
 I went to tell they to clean up or they would be evicted.
 But, that is only part of my concern.
 Once I got inside the apartment, I was shocked to see a toddler crawling around in a puppy pen with the puppies.
 They made no effort to collect him or correct him when he started licking the water in the puppy bowl and eat dog food on all fours with them.
 In fact they laughed and said they thought it was cute.
 I had to do something about this, I went over and picked him up and handed him to the mother.
 It was just awful."
 Mr. Smith stated.

 Police operator responded, "I understand what you are saying.
 It is a concern.
 Thank you for making the report, I will send this to one of the investigation units as soon as possible as well as Child Protective Services and you should expect to receive a visit."